-The indestructible resolute intention; 178 The definitely certain resolute intention; The resolute intention of pure goodness; The especially profound resolute intention; The non-retreating resolute intention; The unrelenting resolute intention; The vast resolute intention; The boundless resolute intention; The knowledge-seeking resolute intention; And the resolute intention joining skillful means and wisdom.
+The indestructible resolute intention, 178

+The definitely certain resolute intention;

+The resolute intention of pure goodness;

+The especially profound resolute intention;

+The non-retreating resolute intention;

+The unrelenting resolute intention;

+The vast resolute intention;

+The boundless resolute intention;

+The knowledge-seeking resolute intention;

+And the resolute intention joining skillful means and wisdom.

 In every case, he brings all of these to a state of perfect fulfillment.

-10. 10 Consequences of the Bodhisattva's 10 Types of Resolute intentions {R} Son of the Buddha, in availing himself of these types of resolute intentions, the bodhisattva: Accords with the bodhi of the Buddhas; Remains unfrightened by encounters with proponents of devi- ant doctrines; Enters all the grounds of knowledge; Abandons the paths of the Two Vehicles; Progresses toward the knowledge of the Buddha; Remains invulnerable to obstruction or ruination by any of the afflictions or māras ; Abides within the light of the bodhisattva's wisdom; Skillfully cultivates and implements all the dharmas of empti- ness, signlessness, and wishlessness; In every case skillfully engages in the constantly conjoined practice of skillful means and wisdom; And always implements and never relinquishes the dharmas assisting the realization of bodhi.
-11. The Bodhisattva's Prajñāpāramitā Practice and Patience Acquisition (s) Son of the Buddha, the bodhisattva abiding on this Ground of Direct Presence acquires an especially supreme degree of realiza- tion in the practice of waijānāramitā and acquires the third of the
+10. 10 Consequences of the Bodhisattva's 10 Types of Resolute intentions

+(R) Son of the Buddha, in availing himself of these types of resolute

+intentions, the bodhisattva:

+Accords with the bodhi of the Buddhas;

+- Remains unfrightened by encounters with proponents of deviant doctrines; - Enters all the grounds of knowledge; - Abandons the paths of the Two Vehicles; - Progresses toward the knowledge of the Buddha; - Remains invulnerable to obstruction or ruination by any of the afflictions or māras; - Abides within the light of the bodhisattva's wisdom; - Skillfully cultivates and implements all the dharmas of emptiness, signlessness, and wishlessness; - In every case skillfully engages in the constantly conjoined practice of skillful means and wisdom; - And always implements and never relinquishes the dharmas assisting the realization of bodhi.

-Direct Presence acquires an especially supreme degree of realization in the practice of prajñāpāramitā and acquires the third of the patiences, the clear and sharp acquiescent patience,179 this because of acting in accordance with and not contrary to the true character of dharmas.
+11. The Bodhisattva's PRAJŇĀPĀRAMITĀ PRACTICE AND PATIENCE ACQUISITION (S) Son of the Buddha, the bodhisattva abiding on this Ground of Direct Presence acquires an especially supreme degree of realization in the practice of prajñāpāramitā and acquires the third of the patiences, the clear and sharp acquiescent patience,179 this because of acting in accordance with and not contrary to the true character of dharmas.

-12. THE BODHISATTVA'S SEEING AND SERVING OF COUNTLESS BUDDHAS Son of the Buddha, because of the power of his vows, the bodhisattva who has come to dwell on this Ground of Direct Presence succeeds in seeing many buddhas, that is to say, he can see many hundreds of buddhas and so forth until we come to his seeing of many hundreds of thousands of koțis of nayutas of buddhas.
+Son of the Buddha, because of the power of his vows, the bodhisattva who has come to dwell on this Ground of Direct Presence succeeds in seeing many buddhas, that is to say, he can see many hundreds of buddhas and so forth until we come to his seeing of many hundreds of thousands of koțis of nayutas of buddhas.
 In every instance, with a vast mind and a profound mind, he makes offerings to them, pays reverence to them, venerates them, praises them, and presents them with robes, food and drink, bedding, medicines, and all amenities supporting their existence, offering up all of these things while also making offerings to those within all their sangha assemblies.
 He then proceeds to dedicate the merit associated with these roots of goodness to anuttarasamyaksambodhi.